 Short investigations provide a summary and analysis of commonly occurring transport safety accidents and incidents.
-Investigation activity includes sourcing photos and documentation of any transport vehicle damage and/or accident site, interviews of involved parties, collection of documents such as procedures and internal investigations by manufactures and operators.
+Investigation activity includes sourcing photos and documentation of any transport vehicle damage and/or accident site, interviews of involved parties, collection of documents such as procedures and internal investigations by manufacturers and operators.

 Short investigation result in a report of up to eight pages including a description of the sequence of events, limited contextual factual information, a short analysis and findings.
 Findings include safety factors (the events and conditions that increased the risk of incident or accident happening) but only examines the actions and conditions directly relating to the occurrence and any proactive safety actions taken by industry.

-Defined investigations seek to identify systematic safety issues that reveal underlining cause of the accident.
+Defined investigations seek to identify systematic safety issues that reveal underlying cause of the accident.
 They involve several ATSB resources and may involve in-the-field activity or be an office-based investigation.
 Evidence collected can include recorded flight and event information, multiple interviews, analysis of similar occurrences, and a review of procedures and other risk controls related to the occurrence.

 Defined investigations result in a report of up to 20 pages and look at transport safety accidents and incidents of a more complex nature than short investigations.
 They include an expanded analysis to support the broader set of findings within the report and may include safety factors not relating directly to the occurrence.
 Defined investigations may also identify safety issues (safety factors with an ongoing risk) relating to ineffective or missing risk controls.
 The report also identifies safety issues, along with proactive safety action taken by industry and ATSB safety recommendations.

-Complex investigations can involve in‑the‑field activity, and a range of ATSB and possibly external resources.
+Systemic investigations can involve in‑the‑field activity, and a range of ATSB and possibly external resources.
 They have a broad scope and involve a significant effort collecting evidence across many areas.
 The breadth of the investigation will often cover multiple organisations.
 Occurrences and sets of transport safety occurrences investigated normally involve very complex systems and processes.

 Major investigations are reserved for very significant accidents and are likely to involve significant ATSB and external resources and are likely to require additional one‑off government funding.
 They result in a comprehensive report.